Robinyo/ionic-angular-schematics/.github/HOW_TO_PUBLISH_README.md

 # How to Publish @ionic-angular/schematics

+There are two `README.md` files:
+- `./README.md`
+- `src/README.md`

+The copy in `./README.md` is used by GitHub.
+The copy in `src/README.md` is used by https://www.npmjs.com

+There are two `package.json` files:
+- `./package.json`
+- `src/package.json`

-Bump the version in `src/package.json`
+Bump the version in both files.

 In the <PROJECT_ROOT> push the updates to GitHub: